 We lead in innovation with new tools and scientific research

 In our Innovation Lab, we solve complicated puzzles and empower the urban forestry field.
 We share climate change-informed forestry practices when determining what trees to plant, where to plant them and how to take care of them.
-We also are developing an online tool for determining the Tree Equity Score, based on tree cover, climate projections and public health data, of urban neighborhoods nationwide, as well as tools that can be used to improve the score.
-This platform will provide city leaders, urban forestry professionals, and residents the ability to look at neighborhood-level scores across a city or region and easily identify where resources should be focused in order to close any gap in tree cover between neighborhoods.
+And we can now calculate a Tree Equity Score for urban areas – cities and nearby small towns that have at least 50,000 people – across the United States.
+The score is an indicator of whether the neighborhood has the right number of trees so all people experience the health, economic and other benefits that trees provide.
+And it is based on such factors as the existing tree cover, population density, income, employment, race and ethnicity, age and urban heat island effect (as measured by surface temperature).
+This new platform allows city leaders, urban forestry professionals, and residents the ability to look at neighborhood-level scores across a city or region and identify where resources should be focused in order to close any gap in tree cover between neighborhoods.

 Be a voice for the forests.

 Connect with @AmericanForests on Facebook, Twitter, LinkedIn, YouTube, and Instagram.
 And follow #TreeEquity and #Forests4Climate.